joeburden/ADIF2QSL/README.md

 2. **PNG Files**: Converted PNG files for each QSO record, generated using Inkscape.
 3. **CSV Logs**:
    - `NOEMAIL.CSV`: Call signs with no email.
    - `SUCCESS.CSV`: Successfully created SVG and PNG files.
+Use this file for print and postal mailing in the future.
    - `YESEMAIL.CSV`: Call signs with email, including the full path of the corresponding PNG files.
+Use this file for email merge.

 ### Program Steps